isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 `Tort Law`: Duties are imposed by law
 `Onus`: Burden of proof
 `Loan Back Scheme`: When a criminal tries to make dirty money look clean by pretending it came from a legitimate loan

+#### Lesson 6
+`Past Consideration`: Something that was already done before the promise was made

+It is binding if something is exchanged after the offer.
+Even a compliment after someone offers to give something.
+If the compliment is before then it is not because it is past consideration.